nazish-qamar/image-classification-api/README.md

 ### Features:
 #### 1. Building and training a CNN model using Tensorflow and Keras libraries.
-#### 2. Providing a web API interface for deploying the trained model using Flask and testing in Flasgger web client.
+#### 2. Providing an API interface for deploying the trained model using Flask and testing in Flasgger web client.

 ## Files Information